-Sreedhari Desai is an Assistant Professor at the University of North Carolina, Chapel Hill (Kenan Flagler Business School).
-She is also a research fellow at the Edmond J. Safra Center for Ethics (Harvard University) and at the Women and Public Policy program (Harvard Kennedy School).
+Sreedhari Desai is an Assistant Professor at the University of North Carolina, Chapel Hill (Kenan Flagler Business School) and a visiting Assistant Professor at Duke University, Durham (Fuqua School of Business).
+She is also a faculty fellow at the Parr Center for Ethics at the University of North Carolina, Chapel Hill.
+Previously, she was a research fellow at the Edmond J. Safra Center for Ethics (Harvard University) and at the Women and Public Policy program (Harvard Kennedy School).
 She obtained her Ph.D. in Organizational Behavior at the David Eccles School of Business in the University of Utah.
 She did her undergraduate studies at the Punjab Engineering College in the field of Metallurgical Engineering, and has an M.S. degree in Finance from the University of Utah.
-Her research investigates how individuals behave in organizations, with a focus on ethical decision making, fairness and gender diversity.
+Her work can broadly be defined as “business and society”, and falls into two buckets: organization studies and decision making in organizational contexts.
+In the domain of organization studies, her work strives to broaden and deepen the exploration of how, why, when and where social inequality, organizations and institutions interact.
+Her research on decision making in organizational contexts investigates how individuals behave in organizations, with a focus on ethical decision making, fairness and gender diversity.

-Sreedhari's work has been published in academic outlets such as the Encyclopedia of Psychology, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, and received extensive media coverage from journals such as the Harvard Business Review, the Wall Street Journal, Forbes, the Boston Globe, NineMSN, the Irish Times, the Financial Times, the Toronto Star, the Indian Express, the MotleyFool, the Huffington Post, the Economic Times, the Nation, the Christian Science Monitor, Outlook Business, to name a few.
+Sreedhari's work has been published in academic outlets such as the Journal of Applied Psychology, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, Administrative Science Quarterly, Academy of Management Journal, and received extensive media coverage from journals such as the Harvard Business Review, the Wall Street Journal, BBC, Forbes, the Boston Globe, NineMSN, the Irish Times, the Financial Times, the Toronto Star, the Indian Express, the MotleyFool, the Huffington Post, the Economic Times, the Christian Science Monitor, to name a few.